DM8AT/GLGE_BG/README.md

 ## Implementing the library into your CMake project
 To add the library to a CMake project, simply use the `add_subdirectory` command with the path to the library's directory.
 Them, link against the library target called `GLGE_BG` and compile your CMake project like normal.

+# Current OS support
+The library contains some operating dependant code.
+Currently, it is tested under linux (debian based system) and Windows.
+For MacOS, there is currently no implementation available.